Both written by the famous Maeda Jun and have the same amazing production behind his works.

 In charlotte and angel beats both there is (1) a spontaneous and charismatic main girl (2) a glasses guy who serves as the comic relief (3) a clueless main character in the beginning only in charlotte he's more lelouch-esque (4) a lead singer in a girls' band

-From the creator and studio right down to the key, sound, premise and themes it is very near identical but the paths that the story takes differ.
-Both are interesting takes on the Supernatural which is an integral part of the structure of the plot.
+From the creator and studio right down to the key, sound, premise and themes, it’s nearly identical but the paths that the story takes differ.
+Both are interesting takes on the supernatural which is an integral part of the structure of the plot.
 It provides a catalyst for action, an insight into character, and augments the impact of many key scenes.
 Angel Beats and Charlotte has a duality about them.
-The first part is comedy, rather a lot of slapstick and the latter being melodrama that relies on managing the waves of emotion of the viewer though, a problem with this is how
+The first part is comedy, rather a lot of slapstick and the latter being melodrama that relies on managing the waves of emotion of the viewer.
+A problem with this is how the shows transition

 Same original creator.
 Also characters' designs were made by the same person, the art style is practically identical.
 The music was composed by the same creators.
 The op & ed are performed by the same singers - Lia and Tada Aoi.